The Benefits of Investing

 Holding all your savings in cash might seem a sensible and safe option but in a low interest rate environment your funds will grow very little.
 Inflation too could eat into your savings as it can impact your purchasing power.
 Even if your cash savings have gained a little interest, the money in your pocket could be worth less due to inflation – for instance that £2.50 double espresso you start the day with could suddenly be costing you over £3.

-While it is sensible to want to hold some cash savings for easy access, it makes sense to diversify and look at potential returns from other asset classes.
+While it is sensible to want to hold some easy access savings, it makes sense to diversify and look at potential returns from other asset classes.

 Please note that as with any investment, its value can fall as well as rise and is not guaranteed.
 You may get back less than you invested.
 Remember also that tax rules can change.